Queensland Reds Women

-The Queensland Reds Women, or Queensland Reds (Super W), are an Australian women's rugby union team based in Brisbane, Queensland that compete in the annual Super W competition.
+The Queensland Reds Women are an Australian women's rugby union team based in Brisbane, Queensland that compete in the annual Super Rugby Women's competition.
 A female rugby union competition, is considered to be the female equivalent of the Super Rugby, however only holds Australian teams (until 2022).
 New Zealand holds a similar competition, the Super Rugby Aupiki.

+History

-Founded in 2017, prior to the first Super W season, the team has played in every edition, and has been one of the most competitive in the competition.
+Founded in 2017, prior to the first Super Rugby Women's season, the team has played in every edition, and has been one of the most competitive in the competition.
+They have been in five grand finals since the inaugural season, but missed the semi-finals in 2024.

+Grant Anderson was named as Head Coach for the 2024 Super Rugby Women's season, and Cecilia Smith has been named as captain for the side.

+On 29 August 2024, Andrew Fraser was named as the sides new Head Coach.

 Current squad

-On 9 February 2022, the squad for the 2022 season was announced.
+On 13 January 2025, the squad for the 2025 Super Rugby Women's season was announced.